chris1111/Wimlib-Imagex-Package/README.md

 ## Topic Page is being updated!
 Please wait for the conclusion.

 # Wimlib-Imagex-Package
+## We use cross-platform Library wimlib to built it in macos

 - Wimlib-Imagex for macOS, working from macOS Sierra 10.12 to macOS Ventura 13
+- NOTE: Probably works in macs lower than 10.12 but not tested yet
 - Working for real Mac and Hackintosh
-#### Warning: Only works from macOS Sierra and above

 #### Prerequisite: Command Line Tools (CLT) for Xcode (from xcode-select --install or https://developer.apple.com/download/all/)
 - If you have Xcode installed that's also good
 - A 64-bit Intel CPU